Saving in the cost of living crisis – 2023 edition

-We take a deep dive into the rising cost of living to find out how it’s impacting the way people spend and save their money.
+We look back at the cost of living situation of 2023 to find out how it impacted the way people spent and saved their money.

-Our latest piece of research delves into people’s spending habits during the cost of living crisis, helping us understand the best way to support our customers during the current economic climate.
-This research follows on from our last cost of living survey in 2022, so we ask, what’s changed?
-And are we feeling different to how we felt over a year ago?
+Our research delves into people’s spending habits during the cost of living crisis, helping us understand the best way to support our customers during the current economic climate.
+This research follows on from our cost of living survey in 2022, so we ask, what changed in 2023?

-The surveys involve 2,000 people, aged 21-55+ with incomes ranging from £18k to more than £100k.
-We asked a series of questions relating to their spending habits, feelings toward the rising cost of living and how they’re using their savings.
+This survey involved 2,000 people.
+We asked a series of questions relating to their spending habits, feelings toward the rising cost of living and how they’ve used their savings.

 What is the cost of living crisis?

 The phrase “cost of living” refers to the usual, everyday expenses that a typical household has.
 Car payments, mortgages, groceries, all of it falls under the cost of living.
-Due to various economic factors, the UK is currently in a situation where the cost of living has increased beyond the rate at which households can cope, leading to a crisis.
+Due to various economic factors, the crisis was very much present in 2023 – where the cost of living had increased beyond the rate at which households could cope.

 How much has the cost of living gone up?

-Analysing inflation – which measures the rate at which consumer prices rise – is the best way to determine whether the cost of living has changed.
+Analysing inflation – which measures the rate at which consumer prices rise – was the best way to determine whether the cost of living had changed.
 The UK saw a sharp increase in inflation in 2021 and 2022 post pandemic, reaching a peak of 11.1% in October 2022*.
-A year later, inflation rates have decreased by more than half and currently sit at 4.6% as of October 2023.
-Despite these improvements, our research puts inflation as the second biggest financial concern among households, with 61% saying that’s the case.
+A year later, inflation rates decreased by more than half and sat at 4.6% as of October 2023.
+Despite these improvements, our research put inflation as the third biggest financial concern among households, with 61% saying that’s the case.

 Your spending habits